-COSST supports students with communication and/or literacy difficulties to develop a range of basic language skills.
+Colourful semantics reassembles sentences by cutting them up into their thematic roles and then colour coding them.
+This makes it a highly visual way of coding the information in words and sentences which helps children understand how the meanings of works are linked to sentences.
 It involves the use of 'symbols' with supporting 'text' and a simple colour coding system to assist students in constructing phrases and sentences to describe, comment and talk about single pictures and/or a sequence of pictures/books.